bengarrett/dupers/docs/README.md

 # dupers

-Dupers is the blazing-fast file duplicate checker and filename search.
+Dupers is the blazing-fast file duplicate checker and filename search tool.

 - Dupers uses SHA-256 checksums in the fast and straightforward key/value database store.
 - Automate the deletion of duplicates.